Energy-Based Imitation Learning: Introduction

 \section{Introduction}

-Reinforcement Learning (RL) has demonstrated its effectiveness in a variety of tasks~\cite{mnih2015human,openai2018openaifive,jaderberg2018human}.
-However, a common challenge for RL methods is their severe dependency on a well-designed reward signal.
-Fortunately, the reward signals will be unnecessary if we consider to Learn from Demonstrations (LfD), or commonly known as Imitation Learning (IL)~\cite{hussein2017imitation}.
-In this paper, we focus on the common setting of IL, where agents learn their policies from the samples of trajectories from the expert, without any further access to the expert or explicit rewards.

-Classic solutions for IL such as behavior cloning (BC)~\cite{pomerleau1991efficient} aim to minimize 1-step deviation error along the provided expert trajectories with supervised learning, which suffers seriously from an extensive collection of expert data and compounding error caused by covariate shift ~\cite{ross2010efficient,ross2011reduction}.
-As an alternative, Inverse Reinforcement Learning (IRL)~\cite{ng2000algorithms,abbeel2004apprenticeship,fu2017learning} tries to recover a reward function from the expert and subsequently train an RL policy under that, yet such a bi-level optimization scheme can result in high computational cost.
-The recent solution as GAIL~\cite{ho2016generative} derived from Max-Entropy IRL (MaxEnt IRL) formulates the IL problem as occupancy measure matching.
-GAIL takes advantage of GAN~\cite{goodfellow2014generative} to minimize the Jensen-Shannon divergence between the agent's occupancy measures and the expert's while it also inherits the notorious defects of GAN, including training instability and mode dropping~\cite{brock2018large}.
+Imitation learning (IL)~\cite{hussein2017imitation} allows Reinforcement Learning (RL) agents to learn from demonstrations, without any further access to the expert or explicit rewards.
+Classic solutions for IL such as behavior cloning (BC)~\cite{pomerleau1991efficient} aim to minimize 1-step deviation error along the provided expert trajectories with supervised learning, which requires an extensive collection of expert data and suffers seriously from compounding error caused by covariate shift ~\cite{ross2010efficient,ross2011reduction} due to the long-term trajectories mismatch when we just clone each single-step action.
+As another solution, Inverse Reinforcement Learning (IRL)~\cite{ng2000algorithms,abbeel2004apprenticeship,fu2017learning} tries to recover a reward function from the expert and subsequently train an RL policy under that, yet such a bi-level optimization scheme can result in high computational cost.
+The recent generative adversarial solution ~\cite{ho2016generative,fu2017learning,ghasemipour2019divergence} takes advantage of GAN~\cite{goodfellow2014generative} to minimize the divergence between the agent's occupancy measure and the expert's while it also inherits the training instability of GAN~\cite{brock2018large}.